sombriks/ifce-str-2020.1/aula05/README.md

 A thread 'C' deve preencher as posições de 20 a 29 do array.

-Em seguida elas rodam novamente para imprimir o array.
+Em seguida elas rodam novamente para imprimir, cada uma, seu offset do array.